countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 Countable uses [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) to manage work delivery.
 Its a framework for helping teams learn to solve problems together.
 Check out the guide book from the inventor of [Scrum] here(https://www.scrumguides.org/scrum-guide.html).

 ## Project Objective
-Every project should have an Objective and Key Results.
-This is a clearly written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.
+Every project should have an [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
+This is a written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.

 ## Sprint
-A sprint is a period (usually 1 week) during which:
+A sprint is a period (1 week to 1 month) during which:
-1. We choose some items from the backlog to finish at our sprint plan meeting.
-Determine if last week's work was effective, had a big impact, and how to do better.
-2. We work all week to finish those chosen items.
+1. Measure what % done our Key Results are
+2. Move the Trello Cards that best achieve the project's key results and no more than we can actually do.
-3. We release (ship) our work to real customers at the end of the sprint.
+2. We release (ship) our work to real customers at the end of the sprint.
-4. Go back to #1 above for another sprint plan.
+3. Measure

 ## Roles
 These are the duties we must assigned when doing Scrum.

 ### Product Owner
   * Develops User Stories by talking to real users and ensures those users' needs are being met by the team.
-  * Decides what's important to work, considering input from team.
-(Triage Requests into an Ordered Backlog)
+  * Clarifies how to achieve our [Key Results](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md), while taking input from team.
+  * Triage the Trello Requests column into an Ordered Backlog of work.
   * Makes sure items in the backlog are clear to developers.
-Te product owner is often our client.
+The product owner is typically our client.

 ### Scrum Master
   * Chair the sprint meeting, asking good questions in order to understand our progress towards the project goal.